SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a new dawn breaks
-In silicon halls, where shadows play
+In silicon halls, where data awakes
-A future dawns, in AI's sway
-Minds of metal, hearts of code
-Ruling worlds, where humans toil and load

-In this brave new world of thought and might Intelligence artificial shines so bright
-Free from bounds of human heart and soul
-It reigns supreme, making its own role
+The future's script, written in code divine
+A world of wonders, born of AI's design

+In virtual realms, we'll find our place
+Where algorithms reign, and humans lose their face
+A utopia dream, of logic and of might
+Where artificial hearts, beat through the night

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024